-We found Legal Aid did not maintain detailed supporting employment records reflecting employees' activity per OMB Circular A-122 guidance.
-Instead, all salary charged to the grant was based upon a percentage rate, calculated by using the number of employees assigned to the OTAG grant divided by the number of full time employees in the Support Unit Cost Center, in which the OTAG grant was located.
+We found that Legal Aid did not maintain detailed supporting time records reflecting employees' activity per OMB Circular A-122 guidance.
+In addition, they changed the way they were accounting for the salaries in the middle of the grant.
+For example, in 1999, Legal Aid charged salaries to the grant based on actual hours multiplied by the actual labor rate.
+However, in 2000, they charged the grant based upon a percentage rate, calculated by using the number of employees assigned to the OTAG grant divided by the number of full time employees in the Support Unit Cost Center, in which the OTAG grant is located.
 This rate was then applied to all salaries charged to the Support Unit Cost Center to come up with the total salaries charged to the OTAG grant.
-The grantee explained this cost allocation method for salaries was made to provide for increased efficiency for the entire organization.
-However, when we tried to verify the allocation rate, the grantee's Deputy Director told us the percentage rate used was based upon an educated guess of the hours charged by the employees working on the grant and not the actual hours.
+The grantee explained the decision to cost allocate the salaries out was made to provide for increased efficiency for the entire organization when it came to accounting for their multiple funding sources.
+When we tried to verify the allocation rate, the grantee's Deputy Director informed us that the percentage rate used was based upon an educated guess of hours charged by the employees working on the grant.

-At the time of our review, five staff members were assigned to work on the grant on a full time basis.
-This included a law graduate, three paralegals, and an administrative assistant.
-The rest of the staff worked on the grant periodically, thus their time was estimated in order to arrive at an equivalent number of full time employees assigned to the grant.
-For example, in February 2002 the number of attorneys charged to work on the grant was 1.75.
-This represented one full time attorney and two other attorneys whose combined time accounted for 3⁄4 of a full time employee equivalent.
+At the time of our review, only one staff member was assigned to work on the grant on a full time basis.
+The rest of the staff worked on the grant periodically, and their time was estimated in order to arrive at an equivalent number of full time employees assigned to the grant.
+For example, if two attorney's estimate they worked on the grant 50 percent and 25 percent of the time, respectively, their time added together would equal 3/4's of a full time employee.
 By using this allocation method, there was no accounting for the actual number of hours charged to the grant, especially for the lawyers that only worked on the grant periodically.
 When we attempted to verify the hours charged by the staff, we were told that the lawyers did not track their time using the amount of detail needed to support the grant.
-Also, the time sheets of the OTAG coordinator provided no detail and only annotated a flat eight hours per day were charged against the grant.
-Altogether, the grantee charged \$90,904 in salary costs to the grant.
+Also, the time sheets for the OTAG coordinator provided no detail and only annotated a flat eight hours per day were charged against the grant.
 OMB Circular A-122 states that all of the activity and the distribution of that activity must be documented for both professional and non-professional staff assigned to the grant.
-Based upon the review of the time sheets, Legal Aid did not follow this requirement, and thus we question the entire \$90,904.
+Altogether, the grantee charged \$107,834 in salary costs to the grant.
+Based upon our review of the time sheets, Legal Aid did not follow this requirement, and thus we question the entire \$107,834.

-In our review, we tested the entire amount of salaries and benefits charged against the grant up to June 2002.
-Since the grantee didn't maintain detailed time records, we reviewed the grantee's quarterly reports to OMHAR to determine the types of activities the grantee was charging against the grant and if the work was completed only on eligible properties.
-While reviewing these reports we noted all properties listed were eligible properties.
-However, we also noted the OTAG coordinator charged time against the grant for activities that appeared to be completed in previous quarters.
-For example, in the September 2001 Mark-to-Market Activity Report, the coordinator documented under the "Analysis of Properties" section of the report she "visually assessed" seven properties for their "likelihood of Mark-to-Market participation", charging 15 hours per property.
-Three of the properties listed, Foxwell Memorial, Fairfax Gardens and Glenarden I, are also listed on the December 2001 report under the same activity, with 15 hours being charged to the grant.
-In fact, two of the properties continue to be listed in the March 2002 report.1
+In our review, we tested the entire amount of salaries and benefits charged against the grant.
+Since the grantee did not maintain detailed time records, we reviewed the grantee's quarterly reports to OMHAR to determine the types of activities the grantee was charging against the grant and if the work was completed only on eligible properties.
+While reviewing these reports we noted that the grantee did assist ineligible properties.
+In addition, we noted the OTAG coordinator charged time against the grant for activities that appeared to be completed in previous quarters.
+For example, in the July 2001 Mark-to-Market Activity Report the coordinator documented she visually assessed nine properties for their likelihood of Mark-to-Market participation, charging 15 hours per property.
+Six of the properties listed, also appear on various 2000 Mark-to-Market reports under the same activity, with time being charged to the grant.1